dalesgit/obsidian/emma-story.md

 ## Birth

 I was determined to be present at the birth of Emma.
-Determination that I be present.
+I had been forced from the delivery/operating room with Lydia when the spinal block failed.
+My response wasn't exactly, "You don't know who I am."
+But something like, "You really don't know who I am."
+I knew of myself that I could take any amount of chaos and emergency and I would not faint and would not cause trouble.
+Of course, hospital protocol prevailed.
+But for Emma, I was determined that that wouldn't be repeated.

+So I was present for the birth of 4 of my 5 children.

 Alarm went off at the elevator as we attempted to bring her home.